maplant/my-website/articles/2025-04-20-25x-Performance,-Three-Optimizations.md

 "proper" ways to go about it:

 - Convert your program to some sort of bytecode that can run in a virtual machine.
-This makes implementing `call/cc` somewhat trivial; capturing the current continuation is akin to saving the stack and current IPC to be restored at a later time.
+This makes implementing `call/cc` somewhat trivial; capturing the current continuation is akin to saving the stack and current program counter to be restored at a later time.
 With a bytecode virtual machine, this process can be made safe and efficient.

 - Convert you program to [Continuation-Passing Style](https://en.wikipedia.org/wiki/Continuation-passing_style).
 Converting to CPS explicitly and mechanically describes the continuations of your program.
 After this is done,